masterFlippy/blog/README.md

 ### Configure CDK

 First things first.
-We want to specify a out directory to where the compiled CDK project will be saved.
+We want to specify an out directory where the compiled CDK project will be saved.
 This is to gather the compiled files in a folder, instead of them being mixed with all the other files.

 - Inside the cdk folder we need to modify the tsconfig.json with this: `"outDir": "cdk_build"`